almogtavor/auto-composite-build/README.md

 # 🏗️ Auto Composite Build Gradle Plugin

-A Gradle plugin that can be used to prevent the paths references problem of the Gradle's composite build feature.
-Currently, composite builds works in such way that if a team uses this for a common logic project, all the participants' computers need to clone the common logic project & the projects that use it in the exact same way.
-Using Auto Composite Build allows using Gradle's composite builds feature in a Git compatible way.
+The Auto Composite Build Gradle Plugin is designed to solve the path reference issue that arises when using Gradle's composite build feature.
+Typically, for a team to use a shared common logic project, all developers must clone both the common logic project and the related projects into identical file paths on their local machines.
+This can cause issues with path references when sharing projects via version control.
+The Auto Composite Build plugin eliminates this problem by allowing the use of Gradle's composite builds in a Git-compatible way.

 ### A demonstration for the problem of Gradle's composite build:
 Let's assume one computer #1 cloned project `common-logic` to `C:\\code\common-logic` and uses it in `C:\\code\service1`.